 Faithfulness: trustworthy, does what they say they’ll do, doesn’t talk behind your back.

-Respectfulness: treats you and others with kindness, isn’t rude
+Respectfulness: treats you and others with kindness, isn’t rude or offensive.

 Generosity: thinking more of someone else’s needs rather than their own.

 Perseverance: doing what they set out to do and then finishing what they’ve started even when it’s difficult.

 Humor: ability to be joyful, light-hearted and fun.

 Communication: being able to talk about feelings, dreams and goals.

 You don’t have to have too many lousy dating experiences to realize it makes sense to be picky.
 And while being picky may limit the number of people you date, it will also improve the quality of each date you have.

 As you think through potential dates, ask yourself these questions: What’s my first impression?
 Until you get to know a person, you must depend on first impressions.
 Who do they hang around with?
 What kind of parties do they go to?
 Do they drink, smoke, use drugs?

 How well do I know them?
 It always makes sense to go out with someone you’ve known for a while rather than a stranger.